gajus/postloader/README.md

   * [Generate DataLoader loaders for all database tables](generate-dataloader-loaders-for-all-database-tables)
   * [Handling non-nullable columns in materialized views](handling-non-nullable-columns-in-materialized-views)

+## Motivation

+Keeping database and codebase in sync is hard.
+Whenever changes are done to the database schema, these changes need to be reflected in the codebase's type declarations.

+Most of the loaders are needed to perform simple PK look ups, e.g. `UserByIdLoader`.
+Writing this logic for every table is a mundane task.

+PostLoader solves both of these problems by:

+1. Creating type declarations for all database tables.
+1. Creating loaders for the most common lookups.

 ## Behaviour

 PostLoader is a CLI program (and a collection of utilities) used to generate code based on a PostgreSQL database schema.